mia-platform/distribution/modules/observability/metrics-server/README.md

 			cluster roles
   - **[workloads](./base/resources/workloads):**
     - **[metrics-server](./base/resources/workloads/metrics-server):** resources for the metrics-server controller.
-This component will collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API.
+This component will collects resource metrics from Kubelet and exposes them in Kubernetes apiserver through Metrics API.

 ## Module Configurations